 - Design recruitment activities uniquely appropriate for the program.
 Consider the scientific area of the training program, the size and location of the campus, the mentoring style of the program's faculty and the student recruitment system of your parent institution as you design your recruitment plan.

 - Evaluate the admissions process, especially its early phases.
-Consider whether criteria or practices are unnecessarily screening out candidates.
+Consider whether criteria or practices are unnecessarily screening out qualified candidates.
 Increase the use and weight of the interview, letters of recommendation and research experience versus numerical credentials.

 Targeted Recruitment Activities